-Figure 1 sets out the framework for classifying tonnage and grade estimates in order to reflect different levels of geological confidence and different degrees of technical and economic evaluation.
+Figure 1 sets out the framework for classifying tonnage and grade or quality estimates in order to reflect different levels of geological confidence and different degrees of technical and economic evaluation.
 Mineral Resources can be estimated on the basis of geological information with some input from other relevant disciplines.
-Mineral Reserves are a modified sub-set of the Indicated and Measured Mineral Resources (shown in the dashed outline in Figure 1).
+Mineral Reserves are a modified sub-set of the

+Indicated and Measured Mineral Resources (shown in the dashed outline in Figure 1).
 The conversion of Mineral Resources to Mineral Reserves requires consideration of factors affecting extraction ('modifying factors'), and should generally be estimated with input from a range of disciplines, and always with consideration of the range of factors.

 In certain situations, Measured Mineral Resources could convert to Probable Mineral Reserves because of uncertainties associated with modifying factors that are taken into account in the conversion from Mineral Resources to Mineral Reserves.
 This relationship is shown by the broken arrow in Figure 1.
 Although the trend of the broken arrow includes a vertical component, it does not imply a reduction in the level of geological knowledge or confidence.
-In such a situation the modifying factors should be fully explained.
-Refer also to the quidelines to Clause 29.
+In such a situation the changes in modifying factors should be fully explained.
+Refer also to the guidelines to Clause 29.

-It is possible that previously reported Mineral Reserves could convert back to Mineral Resources because of new information affecting the modifying factors.
-This two-way relationship is indicated by two-headed arrows in Figure 1.
+It is possible that previously reported Mineral Reserves could convert back to Mineral Resources because of new information affecting the modifying This two-way relationship is indicated by two-headed arrows in factors.
+Figure 1.
 The changes in the modifying factors that cause such a conversion should be fully explained.
 Refer further to the guidelines to Clause 29.

-EXPLORATION RESULTS MINERAL MINERAL Increasing RESOURCES RESERVES level of geoscientific knowledge and INFERRED confidence INDICATED PROBABLE MEASURED PROVED Consideration of mining, metallurgical, economic, marketing, legal, environmental, social and governmental factors (the 'modifying factors')
+Exploration Results MINERAL MINERAL RESOURCES RESERVES Inferred Increasing level of geological knowledge and Indicated Probable confidence Measured Proved Consideration of mining, processing, metallurgical, economic, marketing, legal, environmental, infrastructure, social, and governmental factors (the "Modifying Factors").